MENU

 • Providing a systematized and durable mechanism for conscious and continuing self-evaluation, introspection, and improvement in the overall performance of the College.

-• Conceptualize, plan and implement quality initiatives and regularly evaluate the same.
+• Conceptualizing, planning and implementing quality initiatives and regularly evaluating the same.

 Infrastructural Development

 The College has made rapid strides in developing and upgrading its infrastructure in the last few years.
-The College has added a new Centre for Interdisciplinary Research, a state-of-the-art auditorium, a new academic block covering about 58,000 sq. ft. which includes science labs, lecture theatres, and seminar rooms, and a new amphitheatre named Utsav, built in the Romanic style, to its list of world-class facilities.
+The College has added a new Centre for Interdisciplinary Research, a state-of-the-art auditorium, a new academic block covering about 58,000 sq. ft. which includes science labs, lecture theatres and seminar rooms, and a new amphitheatre named Utsav, built in the Romanesque style, to its list of world-class facilities.

-As per Vision 2030, the institute has plans to establish a state-of art world class library, new faculty blocks, more skill centres and continually work for the infrastructural upliftment aligned with modern requirements.
+As per Vision 2030, the institute has plans to establish a state-of-art library, new faculty blocks, and more skill centres.
+Infrastructural upliftment aligned with modern requirements is an important element of Vision 2030.

 Return to Top